 - Enabled: If checked, filter block uses the FFT filter (otherwise conventional filter in the time domain)

 - Filter type: Select lowpass, highpass, bandpass, band reject or custom here.
-For the "custom"-type filter, you can draw the frequency response with the mouse in the lower right part of this window (a bit crude still, may be replaced with something better in future).
+For the "custom"-type filter, you can draw the frequency response with the mouse in the lower right part of this window.
+Different editing modes are available ('point', 'polygon', 'smoothing').

-- FFT size (points): Important for the "resolution" of the filter.
 For steep edges, very narrow notches, etc use the highest possible value.
 Downside: The larger the FFT size, the longer the delay introduced by the FFT filter.
 The FFT size also affects the 'reaction speed' of the autonotch filter.
-Suggestion: Play around with these parameters to find the best value for your application..
-Generally, avoid FFT sizes below 1024.
+Suggestion: Play around with these parameters to find the best value for your application.

 - Center/Cutoff: For bandpass and band reject filters, enter the center frequency here.
 For lowpass and highpass, this is the frequency of the -3dB cutoff point.